Ziv-Zakai Bound for DOAs Estimation: Introduction

 Mean square error (MSE) is commonly used to evaluate the performance of estimators.
-However, as a typical nonlinear parameter estimation problem, there is no exact closed-form minimum MSE solution for DOAs estimation, which motivates to find MSE lower bounds (see, for example, \cite{van2007Bayesian} and the references therein).
-Among them, Cram$\mathrm{\acute{e}}$r-Rao bound (CRB) \cite{Cramer2016Mathematical} is the most widely used one due to its easy evaluation in general.
-The closed-form expression of CRB for DOAs estimation is given in \cite{Stoica1989MUSIC, Stoica1990Performance} as the inverse of Fisher information matrix.
-To overcome the singularity of Fisher information matrix in the underdetermined condition, coarray CRB is given in \cite{Wang2016Coarrays, Liu2017Cramer} by deriving the nonsingular Fisher information matrix for coarray-based DOAs estimation.
-These CRBs treat the DOAs as unknown deterministic, and lower bound the MSE in estimating any specific value of the parameter.
-This property limits CRB in utilizing the \textit{a priori} information about the parameter space, and correspondingly, CRB is only tight in the asymptotic region.
-In order to overcome the locality of the classical CRB, numerous Bayesian bounds have been proposed in the past few decades \cite{van2007Bayesian}, among which the typical one is covariance inequality-based bounds \cite{Renaux2008Afresh} like Bayesian CRB (BCRB) \cite{van2002detection}, Weiss-Weinstein bound (WWB) \cite{Weiss1985Alower}, Reuven-Messer bound (RMB) \cite{Reuven1997ABarankin}, Bayesian Abel bound (RAB) \cite{Renaux2006TheBayesian} and Bobrovsky-Zakai bound (BZB) \cite{Bobrovsky1976Alower}.
-Although aforementioned bounds can potentially provide tighter bound, they do rely on higher order derivative, optimization over free variables and empirical testing point selection \cite{van2007Bayesian}.
+However, as a typical nonlinear parameter estimation problem, there is no exact closed-form minimum MSE for DOAs estimation, which motivates to find MSE lower bounds (see, for example, \cite{van2007Bayesian} and the references therein).
+Among them, Cram$\mathrm{\acute{e}}$r-Rao bound (CRB) \cite{Cramer2016Mathematical} is the most widely used one, since it is easily derived from the inverse of the Fisher information matrix.
+Therein, the closed-form CRB for DOAs estimation is given in \cite{Stoica1989MUSIC, Stoica1990Performance}.
+To overcome the singularity of Fisher information matrix in the underdetermined estimation, nonsingular Fisher information matrix is derived in \cite{Wang2016Coarrays, Liu2017Cramer}, where the corresponding coarray CRB for underdetermined DOA estimation is also provided.
+As a local non-Bayesian bound, it is well known that these CRBs are only asymptotically tight in small error estimation scenario (e.g., high signal-to-noise ratio (SNR)), and cannot offer a valid bound in evaluating estimation performance under low SNR situation.
+In order to overcome the locality of these CRBs, numerous Bayesian bounds utilizing the \textit{a priori} distribution of parameters had been proposed in past few decades \cite{van2007Bayesian}, among which one typical class is covariance inequality-based bounds \cite{Renaux2008Afresh} including Bayesian CRB (BCRB) \cite{van2002detection}, Weiss-Weinstein bound (WWB) \cite{Weiss1985Alower}, Reuven-Messer bound (RMB) \cite{Reuven1997ABarankin}, Bayesian Abel bound (RAB) \cite{Renaux2006TheBayesian} and Bobrovsky-Zakai bound (BZB) \cite{Bobrovsky1976Alower}.
+However, these bounds rely on higher order derivative, optimization over free variables and empirical testing point selection to provide a global tighter solution \cite{van2007Bayesian}.